- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page Script 18-22:

 In the example on associative lists, the handler delete_associative_item() does not work in Mac OS X Lion.
 The statement "set contents of record_ref to missing value" fails.
 Even when using an item number instead of a record reference, it fails.
 The corresponding example in Chapter 19 also fails.